fxpar/markdown-to-bootstrap-pandoc-lua-filter/README.md

 Or with a template to add the bootstrap headers and navbar with Table of content.

+# COMPONENTS

+These are syntax propositions.
+Ideally, the codes to be added to a raw md document should be minimal to convert it into bootstrap.

+In a perfect solution, only a few sections like :::carousel or :::quiz should be added.
+The rest of the component should be "deduced" from the structure of the source document.

-# Headers
+# Header block (jumbotron)

-A title followed by a paragraph a line and another paragraph should be converted into a "jumbotron" (bootstrap 4) or a header (Bootstrap 5).
+* **Expected syntax**: 1) A title followed by 2) a paragraph 3) a line and 4) another paragraph
+* **Should be converted into**: a "jumbotron" (bootstrap 4) or a header (Bootstrap 5)

 ```
 # title
 Lead text